-Thomas Hope, MD, is an Assistant Professor in Residence in the Abdominal Imaging and Nuclear Medicine sections at UCSF and the San Francisco Veterans Affairs Medical Center.
+Thomas Hope, MD, is the Director of Molecular Therapy in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+He is also the Associate Chair for Joint Ventures for Radiology.
+He serves as Chief of Nuclear Medicine at the San Francisco VA Medical Center.
+He also serves as chair of the Cancer Center’s Molecular Imaging & Radionuclide Therapy Site Committee.
 In 2007, he received his medical degree from Stanford University School of Medicine and he completed a one-year internship at Kaiser Permanente, San Francisco.
 From 2008-2012, Dr. Hope completed a residency in Diagnostic Radiology at the University of California, San Francisco, followed by a clinical fellowship in Body MRI and Nuclear Medicine from Stanford Medical Center in 2013.

-Dr. Hope’s main research focus is on novel imaging agents.
-He is the principle investigator on the Ga-68 DOTA-TOC IND at UCSF and the Ga-68 HBED-CC PSMA IND at UCSF.
+Dr. Hope’s main research focus is on novel imaging agents and therapies, particularly in prostate cancer and neuroendocrine tumors.
+He lead the development of Ga-68 PSMA-11, which subsequently led to the approval of this drug by the FDA.
 He has combined his interest in MR imaging with PET in the simultaneous modality PET/MRI, helping lead the development of the clinical PET/MRI program.
-Additionally he is developing the PRRT (peptide receptor radionuclide therapy) program for neuroendocrine tumors at UCSF.
+Additionally he leads the PRRT (peptide receptor radionuclide therapy) program for neuroendocrine tumors at UCSF.

 Novel imaging agents, PET/MR, prostate cancer, neuroendocrine tumor, targeted radiotherapy